How to elope in Bali 2026/27 – full destination guide

 Do note that for a catholic wedding, the ceremony has to be held in a catholic church.

-In case you find the process of getting married legally in Bali to be too extensive for the available time, you can make your elopement in Bali a symbolic and official wedding in your home country.
+In case you find the process of getting married legally in Bali to be too extensive for the available time, you can make your Bali elopement a symbolic and official wedding in your home country.
 You will have fulfilled your dream to elope in Bali without having to go through the hassles of getting married officially.

 In certain states, you can ask your county clerk the authorization to sign your wedding license abroad.
 If they agree, as a registered minister, my team and I will be able to legally marry you without the hassle of a legal wedding ceremony in Bali.

-Top 9 spots for your Bali elopement
+Top 9 Bali elopement locations

-The Beaches Of Bali
+The beaches of Bali

 Like a tropical island, Bali has some of the beaches you will ever visit.
 Many of the beaches rival what the Caribbean islands have to offer.
 From world-famous Seminyak Beach, White Sand Beach, Uluwatu Jimbaran Beach, Nusa Dua Beach, Sanur BeachBukit Peninsula Beach to the more secluded and private beaches such as Mushroom Bay, you have plenty of beaches to explore.
 Crucially, with numerous beaches on offer, you will not have a hard time finding an elopement spot if you are interested in a waterfront elopement.